adhamhaddad/Storefront-Backend/README.md

 #### or
 `yarn start`

-### Available Image options
-1. `fjord`
-2. `palmtunnel`
-3. `encendaport`
-4. `santamonica`
-5. `icelandwaterfall`

 ### Functionality
-- user can query endpoint using various params and queries to retrieve an image with a specified height and width.
+- user can query endpoint using various params and queries to create and retrieve orders with a specified token.
-- The default height and width is set to 200px.
-- All images requested will be saved to thumb folder.

 ### Code Styles
 This project uses `eslint` and `prettier`. all configurations for this project inside `package.json` file.